casdoor/casdoor-website/docs/how-to-connect/mcp/tools.md

 }
 ```

-The tools returned depend on your authentication.
-Without credentials, you see all available tools for discovery purposes.
-With session authentication, you get the complete list.
-When using a scoped OAuth token, the response includes only tools your scopes permit.
+The response depends on auth: unauthenticated requests see all tools (for discovery); session auth returns the full list; a scoped token returns only tools allowed by that token’s scopes.

 The server returns tool definitions with input schemas: